SIP vs. VoIP: What are the differences & which one is the best?

 How VoIP works?

-VoIP uses a computer or a special VoIP phone, or a traditional phone with an adapter to connect with users.
+VoIP works by routing phone calls via the Internet.
 VoIP signals are converted to regular phone signals before they reach their destination when they call a landline.

 VoIP software, also known as a VoIP softphone app is available on internet-enabled devices like smartphones, tablets, and computers.
 Wireless hotspots such as those found at airports and cafes, or cell towers, can be used to connect to the Internet.

 The way VoIP transmits data packets uses the same signals as other devices.
-After arriving at their destination, the data packets are reassembled into the audio signal.
+After arriving at their destination, the data packets are reassembled into the audio signal using a digital-to-analog conversion process.
+This is how the recipients hear your voice as in normal phone calls.

 What is SIP?

-SIP is short for Session Initiation Protocol.
-Multimedia communication sessions, such as voice and video calls, typically start and end using this protocol.
-In this way, SIP is one of the protocols that enable VoIP.
+SIP (session Initiation Protocol) is a protocol that starts, manage and end multimedia communication sessions, such as voice and video calls using VoIP.
 This protocol is developed and standardized by the Internet Engineering Task Force (IETF).

 Instead of getting bogged down in the technical jargon of the SIP definition, emphasis should instead be placed on the benefits that SIP provides your customers.